 Sonic Charge’s Permut8 – a delay-based plugin that embraces the sounds of ‘primitive signal processing hardware’ has been the talk of Twitter.
-Sharooz puts the 12-bit orange meany through its paces.
-And likes what he hears.
+We put the 12-bit orange meany through its paces.

 I love myself a bit of Sonic Charge.
 Always have.
 Undoubtedly always will.
 Among the endless dearth of super saw upon super saw-stacked EDMoshillated VSTs, it’s refreshing to see someone doing something different.
 Not just uniquely different, but instantly usable and easily affordable.